Véronique (operetta): Act 1

 The lifestyle of Vicomte Florestan, a dashing but feckless young aristocrat, has left him in severe debt.
-His uncle, tired off paying off Florestan's debts, has made him promise to get married or go to prison as a bankrupt.
+His uncle, tired of paying off Florestan's debts, has made him promise to get married or go to prison as a bankrupt.
 Florestan has chosen the arranged marriage; he will be presented to Hélène de Solanges, the rich heiress chosen as his fiancée, that evening at a court ball.
 Florestan has been having an affair with Agathe Coquenard, the wife of the owner of the florist shop where the action takes place.
 Old Monsieur Coquenard, who flirts with the flower shop girls, is hoping that, despite his incompetence with a sword, his nomination to be a captain in the Garde Nationale will arrive soon.

 Just arrived in Paris, Hélène (who has never met Florestan) and her aunt, the Countess Ermerance de Champ d’Azur, now visit the shop to buy their corsages for a ball the countess is giving to celebrate her niece's engagement.
 Hélène is not pleased to be entering an arranged marriage.
 Their servant Séraphin is also eagerly anticipating his marriage and wants to slip away to his wedding feast.
 Florestan arrives at the shop (guarded by Loustot to ensure he does not run off) and flirts with the shop girls.
 Hélène and Ermerance overhear a conversation where Florestan breaks off his liaison with Agathe, in the process learning that he is Hélène's intended husband.
 When Florestan complains that he must leave Agathe for a simple girl from the provinces, Hélène vows to take revenge on him, although she finds him handsome.

 To celebrate the last day of his bachelorhood, Florestan invites the entire staff of Coquenard’s shop for a party in Romainville.
 Hélène and Ermerance disguise themselves as working girls using the names Véronique and Estelle.
 Coquenard finally receives his national guard nomination, and in his excitement he hires Véronique and Estelle as shop assistants.
 "Véronique" succeeds in gaining Florestan's attention, to the annoyance of Madame Coquenard, whose husband also shows interest in the new flower girl.
 Florestan invites Véronique and Estelle to join the party.